Women's Champions League quarter-finals: Meet the teams

 2013/14: L0-5agg vs Wolfsburg (L0-3 h, L0-2 a)

-- A 9-0 opening victory against Benfica was the spark to a comfortable progress, even if their perfect group stage record dating back to last season was ended by a 3-1 loss at Bayern on Matchday 4.
-Still, the performances of Aitana Bonmatí, Geyse, Mariona Caldentey and Asisat Oshoala among others have ensured the injury loss of Alexia Putellas and departure of Jenni Hermoso have not halted the Barcelona juggernault as they attempt to win back the title.
+- A 9-0 opening victory against Benfica was the spark to a comfortable progress with a new mark for this round of 29 goals, even if their perfect group stage record dating back to last season was ended by a 3-1 loss at Bayern on Matchday 4.
+Still, the performances of Aitana Bonmatí, Geyse, Mariona Caldentey and Asisat Oshoala among others have ensured the injury loss of Alexia Putellas and departure of Jenni Hermoso have not halted the Barcelona juggernaut as they attempt to win back the title.

 - Reached three finals in four years and attracted two record-breaking 90,000+ crowds to their home knockout games at the Camp Nou last season.
-This season broke the group-stage record with the 46,967 that watched them play Bayern.
+This season broke the group stage best with the 46,967 that watched them play Bayern.

 Bayern München (GER)